 Start personalizing your SharePoint site now with a custom SharePoint Ribbon.
 Creating your custom Ribbon is simple and can be completed easily.
-In this post, we’ll demonstrate the steps needed to first create a custom SharePoint page, and then how to customize your Ribbon adding a feature and custom Ribbon button to open the new page.
+In this post, we’ll demonstrate the steps needed to first create a custom SharePoint page, and then how to customize your Ribbon by adding a feature and a custom Ribbon button to open the new page.

 Create an Empty SharePoint Project:

 - Using Microsoft Visual Studio, go to File > New > Project

 - Under Installed Templates in your Project Types menu, go to Visual C# >SharePoint > 2010 and select Empty SharePoint Project.

 - Input the Name of the project as well as its location, Solution (in this example, we’ll create a new solution), and Solution Name.